Tracey Ullman Takes on New York: Format

 The special is split into three acts with one bit (Linda Granger being hit by a bus) shown from the point-of-view of two different characters: Penny Johnson and Fern Rosenthal (who causes the accident).

 Reception

 Critical response

-The special received generally favorable reviews from critics.
+The special received critical acclaim.
 Tony Scott of Variety wrote, "Ullman lends depth and insight to all her characterizations ...
 Ullman and the first-class cast surrounding her, the superior writing and direction give TV comedy a much-needed lift."

 Awards and nominations

 Home media

 The special acts as a bonus feature on the DVD set Tracey Takes On...
 Complete Season 1.
 It became available on Hulu in the United States in 2012.